 - United Airlines – Premier elite members holding Global and Regional Upgrades may use them to upgrade other travelers, even if the elite member is not traveling with the person receiving the upgrade.

-- Alaska Airlines – MVP Gold 75K members receive 4 one-way first class guest upgrades per year.
+- Alaska Airlines – MVP Gold 75K and MVP Gold 100k members receive 4 one-way first class guest upgrades per year.
 The elite member does not have to be traveling with the person using the upgrade.

 10. Be a Traveling Companion and Get Upgraded

 You don’t need to have elite status to get upgraded if you’re traveling with an elite member who has companion upgrade benefits.

 Here’s how the major airlines handle companion upgrades:

 - American Airlines – Elite members who have earned system-wide, regional, or 500 mile upgrade certificates can use them for companions.
 Companion upgrades are available on paid and award tickets.
 Companions qualify for complimentary upgrades with the same elite status priority as the elite member.

 - Delta Air Lines – Travelers accompanying Delta elite members on the same itinerary receive equal elite status priority for complimentary upgrades.
 Additionally, Delta elite members who hold global/regional upgrade certificates can use them to upgrade a travel companion on the same itinerary.